Layout spacing systems

 Performance

-Efficient layout systems, especially fluid designs, can improve load performance.
+Efficient Layout Systems, especially fluid designs, can improve load performance.
 A responsive site reduces the need for separate mobile sites, ultimately decreasing loading times and enhancing user satisfaction.

 Common Layout Mistakes